-Work is underway to build the necessary evidence base for draft climate policies for the Local Plan (LP) partial update, taking account of feedback from the Regulation 18 public consultation, as well as the results of recent examinations of other authorities' Local Plans which contain ambitious climate policies.
-Sustainable transport consultants are drafting LP policies in line with the findings of the district-wide Sustainable Transport Strategy research.
+Work is underway to build the necessary evidence base for draft climate policies for the Local Plan (LP) partial update, taking account of feedback from the Regulation 18 public consultation as well as the results of recent examinations of other authorities' Local Plans which contain ambitious climate policies.
+Sustainable transport consultants are drafting LP policies in line with the findings of the District-wide Sustainable Transport Strategy research.
 Consultants have been appointed to deliver an updated evidence base and policies for renewable energy in the district, and an evidence base and policies for sustainable construction, both key planks of the updated LP.
-In addition the updated Cotswold Design Code will be procured during Q2, which is likely to contain important components of low carbon building design.
 Further installations of electric vehicle charge points in Council-owned carparks continue to run behind schedule.
-It is now expected that the Rissington Road and Trinity Road car park charge points will be installed before the end of Q3, and funding secured from the DfT's On-Street Residential Charging Scheme will enable local residents without off-street parking to charge overnight and outside of office hours.
+The charging points at Rissington Road and Trinity Road car parks commenced in December 2023.